Docs Menu

 Note

-The query filter matches the values 12 and 16.
-Since the operation matches 12 first, it is decremented.
-If you want to update both matched values, see Multiple Array Elements.
+In the preceding example, the query filter matches the values 12 and 16.
+Because the operation matches 12 first, it is the target of the update.
+To learn how to to update both matched values, see Multiple Array Elements.

 To update multiple array elements that match your query filter, use the filtered positional $[<identifier>] operator.
 You must include an array filter in your update operation to specify which array elements to update.